Donald Trump Jr. goes on homophobic rant against ‘gay guy’ Pete Buttigieg

 The first openly LGBTQ cabinet member and his husband, Chasten Buttigieg, announced they had become fathers to twins on Aug.
 17, 2021.

-Junior’s father traveled to East Palestine on Wednesday, where he criticized President Biden’s response, while handing out Trump-branded water bottles and MAGA hats — in an appearance slammed as “pure political theatre” by the Lincoln Project, an anti-Trump Republican PAC.
+Junior’s father traveled to East Palestine on Wednesday, where he slammed Pres.
+Biden’s response, while handing out Trump-branded water bottles and MAGA hats — in an appearance slammed as “pure political theatre” by the Lincoln Project, an anti-Trump Republican PAC.

 Buttigieg, who traveled to East Palestine on Thursday, was widely criticized for not visiting the area earlier.